-We have other Pizza dough recipes here.
-Or explore all of our Pizza recipes here.
-Our Italian recipes are here and here.
-Browse all of our Tomato recipes here and here.
-Or you might like to browse Sauce recipes here and here.
-Check out our easy Autumn recipes here and here.
+We have other Pizza dough recipes here, or explore all of our Pizza recipes.
+Our Italian recipes are here.
+Browse all of our Tomato recipes.
+Or you might like to browse Sauce recipes.
+Check out our easy Late Autumn recipes.

 8-10 medium sized pizzas

 25 g fresh yeast or 10g dry yeast

 2 or more cups tepid water – add this a little at a time,

 About 1.700 ml/ 7.2 cups flour

 For fresh yeast: Crumble the yeast in big bowl and sprinkle the salt over it.
 Stir until it has melted.
 Pour the finger warm (tepid) water over it and stir well.

 For dry yeast: Mix the yeast with a little of the finger warm (tepid) water, and stir well until dissolved.